Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: INTRODUCTION

-Second, the SP is reformulated as a distributed optimization problem with many decoupled small sets of local constraints and a coupled constraint, which is specially designed based on the network structure.
+Second, the SP is reformulated as a distributed optimization problem with many decoupled small sets of local constraints and a coupled constraint, which is specially designed in conformity with the network structure.
 If the number of nodes is large, each node only needs to deal with a very small number of local constraints.
-The information is then distributed across the network via the coupled constraint in a suitably designed way, so that it can be locally handled.
-We recall that a similar technique has been already adopted to solve distributed optimization problems, see e.g. \cite{boyd2011distributed,nedich2015convergence}.
-It is interesting to note that these papers are only focused on convex optimization problems and no robustness issues are addressed.
+The information is then distributed across the network via the coupled constraint, so that it can be locally handled.
+We recall that a similar technique has been already adopted to solve distributed optimization problems, see e.g. \cite{boyd2011distributed,nedich2015convergence}, which are only focused on convex optimization problems and no robustness issues are addressed.
 On the other hand, robust optimization has also attracted significant attention in many research areas \cite{ben2009robust,gorissen2015practical}, but the proposed approaches are fully centralized.
 In this paper, we address both distributed and robust optimization problems simultaneously.

 Third, each node of the network keeps updating a local copy of an optimal solution by individually handling its local constraints and interacting with its neighbors to address the coupled constraint.
 If the graph is strongly connected, every pair of nodes can indirectly access information from each other.
-To this purpose, we develop two recursive parallel algorithms for each node to interact with the neighbors to solve the SP by fully utilizing the constraint functions under undirected and directed graphs, respectively.
+To this purpose, we develop two recursive distributed algorithms for each node to interact with the neighbors to solve the SP by utilizing the constraint functions under undirected and directed graphs, respectively.
 For both algorithms, the computational cost per iteration only involves a few additions and multiplications of vectors, in addition to the computation of the sub-gradients of parameterized constraint functions.
-That is, the overall computational cost is very small in each node, and therefore the approach is particularly useful for solving a large-size optimization problem with many solvers of reduced power.
+Thus, the computational cost is small in each node, and the approach is particularly useful for solving a large-size optimization problem with many solvers of reduced power.